 SAS actions in France delayed German reinforcements reaching the battlefront in Normandy, later sewing confusion among the Germans as they withdrew.
 The SAS trained the French Maquis and helped to turn them from an indisciplined rabble into an effective fighting force.
 Their exploits inflicted heavy casualties on the Germans, and they left a trail of destruction and disorder in their wake.

-In this second volume focusing on 2 SAS he describes in graphic detail operations Loyton, Wallace and Hardy, and Rupert, all of which were carried out in eastern France.
+This first volume focuses on 1 SAS and describes in graphic detail operations Titanic, Houndsworth, Bulbasket, Gain, Haggard and Kipling, all of which were carried out in northern and central France.
 Using previously unpublished interviews with SAS veterans and members of the Maquis as well as rare photographs, Gavin Mortimer blends the past and present, so that readers can walk in the footsteps of SAS heroes and see where they lived, fought and died.

 If you are the type of person who likes battlefield tours then this book is a real goldmine of specific information, in fact, its format should be used more in my opinion.
 It uses Google maps to give you exact locations by typing in decimal degrees.
 A very interesting and well put together book, a must for any battlefield tourist interested in the SAS.Army Rumour Service (ARRSE)

 Read the full review here